Grand Harbour: History

 During the French occupation of Malta, the harbour area was blockaded by Maltese rebels on land and the Royal Navy at sea.
 The French eventually capitulated in September 1800 and Malta became a British protectorate, later a colony.
 During the British colonial rule, the harbour became a strategic base for the Royal Navy and the base of the Mediterranean Fleet.

 HMS Rodney in the harbour during the Allied invasion of Sicily.

 The whole area was savagely bombed during the Second Siege of Malta during World War II, as the docks and military installations around the port became targets for Axis bombers.
 However collateral damage wrecked much of Valletta and The Three Cities, and caused large numbers of civilian casualties.
 An Italian naval raid on the harbour was repelled on the early of 26 July 1941.

 NATO warships in the harbour in 1967.

-Malta Dockyard is still active but with the departure of the British Military the harbour lost much of its military significance.
-A considerable part of Malta's commercial shipping is now handled by the new free port at Kalafrana, so the harbour is much quieter than it was in the first half of the 20th century.
+Grand Harbour includes a shipyard at the Malta Dockyard that is still active, but with the departure of the Royal Navy the harbour lost much of its military significance.
+A considerable part of Malta's commercial shipping is now handled by the Malta Freeport near Birżebbuġa, so the harbour is much quieter than it was in the first half of the 20th century.

 In September 2007, the Maltese Government unveiled 20 proposed regeneration projects that would revamp the area while respecting its historic value.

 As of May 2021 the harbour is undergoing renovation works initiated by Infrastructure Malta and sponsored by the European Union with the goals of electrifying the harbour to produce a 90% decrease in harmful emissions from ships.
 Shorepower units are to be installed to eliminate the need for fossil fuel-powered engines to run while ships are docked.